-They're hip, they're fun, and colored contacts can be quite practical for some.
+They're hip, they're fun, and colored contacts can even be practical.

-- Visibility tint lenses are lightly tinted so you can find your lens if you drop it.
-They aren’t tinted enough to affect the color of your eyes.
+- Visibility tint lenses have a tiny bit of color so you can find your lens if you drop it.
+It isn’t enough to affect the color of your eyes.

-- Enhancement tint lenses have a translucent tint to enhance your natural eye color.
-These tints are slightly darker than a visibility tint.
+- Enhancement tint lenses play up your natural eye color.
+They’re slightly darker than a visibility tint.

 - Color tint lenses are darker, opaque, and change the color of your eyes.
 Specialty colors include amethyst, violet, and green.

-Remember, colored contact lenses are a medical device just like clear lenses.
-Never share colored contact lenses with anyone.
-Clean and care for them just as you would any prescription contact lens.
+Remember, colored contacts are a medical device just like clear lenses.
+Get them from your eye doctor and nowhere else.
+Don’t share them with anyone.
+Clean and care for them just as you would any prescription lenses.

 Rigid Gas-Permeable Lenses

-As the name suggests, these lenses are more rigid than soft contacts.
-Made from silicone materials, rigid gas-permeable lenses let oxygen pass through them to your cornea.
+As the name suggests, these are stiffer than soft contacts.
+They’re made from silicone, and they're designed to let oxygen pass through to your cornea.

-As you age, the lens in your eye changes shape, making it difficult to switch your focus from far to near – the condition is presbyopia.
-Many people realize they have presbyopia when they start to have trouble reading.
+As you age, the lens in your eye loses the ability to focus from far to near -- a condition called presbyopia.
+You’ll know you have it when it’s hard to read up close.

-If you have trouble with both near and far vision, bifocal lenses are one answer.
-A bifocal contact has both the distance prescription and near prescription in one lens.
-Bifocal contacts are available in both soft and rigid gas-permeable types.
+If you have trouble with both near and far vision, bifocal lenses can help.
+They have both your distance prescription and near prescription in one lens.
+They come in soft and gas-permeable options.

-Another option for correcting near and far vision, called monovision, involves wearing a contact in one eye for distance and a contact in the other eye for close vision.
+You won’t have the same prescription in both eyes.
+One will have a contact for distance vision, and the other will be for seeing up close.
 This can take a while to get used to.
-Each eye must work more independently, making good binocular vision difficult, which can cause problems with depth perception.
-That can make driving difficult.
-You may have to adjust your gaze more often to allow one eye or the other to see properly.
+Each eye works on its own.
+That makes it harder for them to work together.
+You might have problems with depth perception.
+That can make it hard to drive.
+You might have to adjust your gaze more often to allow one eye or the other to see properly.

-Modified monovision is wearing a bifocal lens in one eye, which makes driving easier, and wearing a single-vision lens in the other eye.
+Another monovision option: Wear a bifocal lens in one eye, and a single-vision lens in the other.
+This makes driving easier.